Amit10311/uha586/readme_crazy.md

 # 1. Insatllation
 Instruction for the installation given in Installation.md file.

+# 2. Aim
+## 2.1 Follow the waypoint
+Provinding the Waypoint to the drone with the Real world Environment Simulation.
+Results: Follow the waypoint

-# 2. Run the Simulation
+# 3. Run the Simulation
 There are two simulation files with a visual-inertial sensor and without it.
 The following are commands to run the simulations.

 ```console 1